-We all know the leaders who preach the theory but never follow through to implementation.
+We all know the leaders who preach the theory but never follow through with implementation.
 They love great ideas but will always find a way to not rock the boat.
-These managers say they want innovative, independent thinkers but what they really want is to do things the old way and conform.
+These managers say they want innovative, independent thinkers, but what they really want is to do things the old way and conform.

 - Allow your people to try out those great ideas you have been saying no to.
 It might just pay off.

 - Ask questions and find options that allow ideas to be tested, e.g. talking to stakeholders to adjust expectations/timelines/roadmaps.

 The act of being the solution-finder is futile

 Many times you will see leaders telling their teams how to solve the problems they are facing.

 - Let the team come up with solutions to problems otherwise, it is just another law passed from above that they are not responsible for.

 - Let your people be accountable for the course correction that comes when something goes wrong.